brandon-kev-smith/Lunar-Lander/README.md

 ## Controls

-Controls are completly custumizable and will persist to the users browser.
+Controls are completly custumizable and will persist to the user’s browser.
 By Default the Controls will be set to:
 * Thrust        -  Arrow Up
 * Rotate Left   -  Arrow Left